 On December 29th , 2016 the Mitvim Institute and the Friedrich-Ebert-Stiftung hosted Dr. Karen E. Young of the Arab Gulf States Institute in Washington for a briefing titled “The Interventionist Turn in Gulf Foreign Policies and the Economic Drivers of Change.”
 The briefing focused on local, regional and international causes for the changing dynamics of Gulf states’ foreign policies.
 Specific attention was paid to the use of economic statecraft and willingness to use military force by the Gulf states in the Middle East and North Africa (MENA) Region, and to the changing relations between the different Gulf states.
 The participants in the briefing also discussed the budding ties between the Gulf states and Israel, and the opportunities presented through the current geo-political situation in the Middle East.
 This document presents some of the key points discussed in the briefing.

-Background Paper / Israel and the Middle East
+Conference Summaries / Israel and the Middle East